What are the Five Types of Welding Joints?

 1. Butt Joint

 A butt joint is a common type of joint used in the fabrication of structures and piping systems, where two pieces of metal are placed together in the same plane, and the side of each metal is joined by welding.
-It is simple to prepare and can be made in various ways, including square, single bevel, double bevel, single J, double J, single V, double V, single U, and double U grooves.

 The faying surface, the area of the metal’s surface melted during the welding process, can be shaped before welding to increase the weld’s strength, known as edge preparation.
 Reasons for preparing faying surfaces include codes and standards, metals, deep weld penetration, smooth appearance, and increased strength.